 Students explore and challenge representations of teenagers in the media and examine how teenagers use media culture to represent themselves.

-Prerequisite: GEND 200 or consent of director.
+Prerequisite: GEND 200 or GEND 200W, or consent of director.

 Offered: As needed.

 GEND 355 - Women and Madness (4)

 Students consider patriarchal power, race, class and sexual identity in the development of the concept of women’s ‘madness,’ and examine it from historical, psychological, literary, social and feminist perspectives.